Econ 001 - Principles of Microeconomics » Summer 2019 » Quiz 11

 If a perfectly competitive market moved toward monopolistic competition, we might expect:

-B. a greater range of product innovation and a lower price.
+a smaller range of product differentiation, but a lower price.

-C. a greater range of product differentiation, but a higher price.
+a greater range of product innovation and a lower price.

-D. a smaller range of product differentiation, but a lower price.
+a greater range of product differentiation, but a higher price.

 Question #12